 ”But is it right with the salmon?”
 Misha winked.

 ”Okay, okay,” Misha couldn’t resist the temptation and leaned forward to kiss Joni’s cheek not caring about those who’d might see and disapprove. ”I’ll see you soon.”

 Around five minutes after Misha had left someone walked in. ”Hi,” Joni greeted the man and smiled until he recognized him.
-Eva’s annoying ex boyfriend, the one who sold insurances.
+Eva’s annoying ex boyfriend, the one who sold insurance’s.

 ”Hi,” Aki smiled. ”It’s pretty rotten weather outside.”
-He noted and Joni managed to force some kind of fake smile on his face watching as the raindrops fell on the floor from the man’s jacket. ”Where’s the good old fashioned winter?”
+He noted and Joni managed to force some kind of fake smile on his face watching as the raindrops fell onto the floor from the man’s jacket. ”Where’s the good old fashioned winter?”

 ”How much for a cup of coffee?”
-He asked pointing at the pot near the register.
+He asked, pointing at the pot near the register.

 ”One and fifty.”
 Joni replied.